-Classification of Ventilation Dampers
+Ventilation Dampers - Classification

-Dampers in ventilation systems may be classified through function, construction or leakage class
+Dampers in ventilation systems may be classified through function, construction or leakage class.

 Classification by Function